Critical fates induced by the interaction competition in three-dimensional tilted Dirac semimetals

 \section{Potential instabilities}

+As presented in the preceding section, the interaction parameters exhibit a number of interesting behavior dictated by the RG equations~(\ref{Eq_RGEq-v})-(\ref{Eq_RGEq-V_T-L}), which span from $l=0$ to $l\rightarrow l_c$ as illustrated in Figs.~\ref{fig4_lc-PT} and \ref{Fig_phase}(a).
+At $l>l_c$, the effective theory is invalid and nonphysical behavior may appear.
+Thus, we need to stop the RG flows at $l=l_c$.
+The values of all these parameters at $l_c$ construct the fixed point (FP) in the phase space~\cite{Shankar1994RMP}.
+Hereby, let us present several clarifications on the FP.
+On one hand, in the parameter space, all the couplings are vividly attracted by the points with $l=l_c$ as lowering the energy scales~\cite{Shankar1994RMP}.
+On the other hand, the FP is a relative concept to describe the destinations of couplings in the parameter space.
+Its coordinates are equivalent to $\{x_i(l_c)/ \mathrm{max}\{x_i\}\}$ with the variable $x_i$ standing for all the interaction parameters~\cite{Murray2014PRB,Roy2018PRX,Cvetkovic2012PRB,Maiti2010PRB,Efremov2017PRB}, which yields fixed-point parameters consisting of several small values.

-As presented in previous section, the interaction parameters display a number of interesting behavior that stems from the RG equations~(\ref{Eq_RGEq-v})-(\ref{Eq_RGEq-V_T-L}) ranging from $l=0$ to $l\rightarrow l^{-}_c$ shown in Fig.~\ref{fig4_lc-PT} and Fig.~\ref{Fig_phase}(a).
-The values of such parameters at $l_c$ construct the fixed point (FP) in the phase space~\cite{Shankar1994RMP}, at which the potential instability from the 3D tDSM to an $X$ phase may be induced.
-After examining the behavior of parameters shown in Sec.~\ref{Sec_SM-tend-fates}, we find that the tendencies of FPs are heavily dependent upon the behavior of $\zeta/\zeta_{0}$, $ v_{z}/v $, $\varepsilon_{z}/\varepsilon $, $ C_{T}^{Z}/C_{T} $, and $V_{T}^{XX}/V_{T}^{ZZ}$, and can be qualitatively clustered into three distinct types of FPs as presented in Table~\ref{Table_classify_FPs}.
-To simplify our analysis, we subsequently only focus on these three kinds of FPs and endeavor to seek the most preferable instabilities around them.
+The FP generally marks a critical juncture where the potential instability from the 3D tDSM to an $X$ phase may be induced.
+After examining the behavior of parameters shown in Sec.~\ref{Sec_SM-tend-fates}, we find that the fates of FPs are heavily dependent upon the tendencies of $\zeta/\zeta_{0}$, $ v_{z}/v $, $\varepsilon_{z}/\varepsilon $, $ C_{T}^{Z}/C_{T} $, and $V_{T}^{XX}/V_{T}^{ZZ}$, which qualitatively clusters into three distinct types of FPs as presented in Table~\ref{Table_classify_FPs}.
+To simplify our analysis, we subsequently focus exclusively on these three types of FPs and aim to identify the most favorable instabilities associated with them.

-Generally, the instability is an indicator of certain symmetry breaking with the development of some fermionic bilinear~\cite{Maiti2010PRB,Halboth2000RPL,Halboth2000RPB,Nandkishore2012NP, Cvetkovic2012PRB,Wang2020NPB}.
-In order to investigate the potential instability around the FPs, we then introduce the following source terms to denote the potential phase $X$~\cite{Vafek2010PRB,Murray2014PRB,Roy2009.05055}
+Generally, the instability serves as an indicator of certain symmetry breaking and is accompanied by the development of specific fermionic bilinears~\cite{Maiti2010PRB,Halboth2000PRL,Halboth2000RPB,Nandkishore2012NP, Cvetkovic2012PRB,Wang2020NPB}.
+To investigate the potential instability around the FPs, we introduce the following source terms to denote the potential phase $X$~\cite{Vafek2010PRB,Murray2014PRB,Roy2009.05055}